A Typical Day At Pre-School

 Story time and singing.

-Morning session children leave the setting and remaining children sit at tables of five or six to eat their packed lunch.
-Water is provided.
+Morning session children leave the setting and remaining children sit at tables all together for their packet lunches.

 Quiet time.
 Children are encouraged to rest with quiet activities, reading and educational programmes.